AllStarLink/Allmon3/README.md

 Allmon3 web menu.
 By default, the menu is a list of all nodes found in `allmon3.ini`.
 Cutomized menus can be configured as described in `menu.ini.example`.

+* `/etc/allmon3/favorites.ini` - Allows for the creation of a list of favorite nodes that is accessible from the link command modal window.
+Each managed node can be configured with a separate list of favorites.

 # Using Nginx instead of Apache
 Nginx can be used instead of Apache.
 Instead of using the `apache2`